MATERIALS AND PRODUCTION

 Ebonite was the first material used for the production of fountain pens, in use since the first examples produced at the end of 1800.By adding larger portions of sulfur and fillers, the soft raw rubber could be turned by vulcanization into an excellent product for the production of writing instruments: hard rubber, also called ebonite or vulcanite for the sake of elegance.
 The hard rubber, impervious the acid in the ink can be drilled, turned, milled, engraved and given a high polish with a mixture of oil and rottenstone.
 By adding suitable pigments ebonite can be made in ripple models that allow to produce an unique and unrepeatable patterns.

-Nowadays ebonite is rare and expansive due its completely hand made production.
+Nowadays ebonite is rare and expensive due its completely hand made production.
 We offer a big assortment of colors and models made of ebonite material in Limited Series.
 We use a high quality certificate German ebonite material on all our pens.
 Fountain pens made of ebonite are completely hand polished and unique in their coloration.

 Diamond cut is an impressive name for a producer.
 It means nothing more than the material - removing working on a plastic or metal tube with a diamond as the cutting edge.
 The hardness of the diamond produces a faultlessly smooth., highly polished surface that does not need to be polished afterward.
 The diamond cut also makes artistic faceting possibly.